DoRightThingWill/Algo_Array/readme.md

 * Now it is the right time to make some comparison:

-    * find all ONE elements sub-sets
-    * find all TWO elements sub-sets
-    * find all THREE elements sub-sets
-    * find all FOUR elements sub-sets
+    * find all ONE, TWO, THREE, FOUR , ... elements sub-sets
         * loop. inner index over outside index by one
-    * ...
     * find all sub-sets (power set)
         * merger - conquer

-    * find all ONE elements sub-array
-    * find all TWO elements sub-array
-    * find all THREE elements sub-array
-    * find all FOUR elements sub-array
+    * find all ONE, TWO, THREE, FOUR, ... elements sub-array
         * loop, inner index not equal to outside index
-    * ...
     * find the full permutations
         * search a tree
     * find all sub-arrays